-- 5) The strength of walls T5 and T6, in both loading directions, exceeded the shear strength associated with the nominal flexural strength (M_n) calculated based on ACI 318-14 using measured material properties. - 6) Walls T5 and T6 showed relative contributions to drifts similar to other walls with high-strength and conventional reinforcement.
-Flexural deformations (including the effects of base opening) were the largest deformation component, accounting for 50 to 80% of total drift for drift ratios between 1 and 3%. - 7) The ratio between the effective initial stiffness to flexural stiffness based on gross section properties was approximately 0.12 for T6 with Grade 100 (690) reinforcement.
-An average ratio of 0.11 was obtained for the walls with high-strength steel bars (T2, T3, and T4) tested by Huq et al. [37] The ratio reduced to 0.09 in T5 with Grade 120 (830) reinforcement.
-The ratio between the cracked moment of inertia to the gross moment of inertia was 0.14 for both T5 and T6, a slightly smaller value than 0.15 obtained for T2, T3, and T4.
-The reduced ratio was nearly proportional to the reduced amount of reinforcement in T5 and T6 in relation to the other walls. - 8) The deformation capacity estimated for all models considered (Models A and B) were generally conservative (safe), in all six walls except for T2, which failed prematurely mostly due to the combined effects of low f_t/f_y and ε{su} .
-Excluding T2, Model B1 was generally closer to the measured deformation capacity than the other models. - 9) The strains calculated based on both models considered (Models A and B) generally provided strain estimates that were greater than the measured strains (safe).
-In general, Model A estimated greater strains than those calculated based on Model B.
+- the longitudinal reinforcement was approximately 0.6 for both T5 and T6.
+The maximum recorded tensile strain of the longitudinal reinforcement was 5.1% in T6 at a drift ratio of 2%. - 5) The strength of walls T5 and T6, in both loading directions, exceeded the shear strength associated with the nominal flexural strength (M_n) calculated based on ACI 318-14 using measured material properties. - 6) Walls T5 and T6 showed relative contributions to drifts similar to other walls (T1 through T4) with high-strength and conventional reinforcement.
+For drift ratios between 1 and 3%, flexural deformations (including the effects of base opening) were the largest deformation component, accounting for 50 to 80% of the total drift. - 7) The ratio between the effective initial stiffness to flexural stiffness based on gross section properties was approximately 0.12 for T6 with Grade 100 (690) reinforcement.
+An average ratio of 0.11 was obtained for the walls with high-strength steel bars (T2, T3, and T4) tested by Huq et al. [38] The ratio reduced to 0.09 in T5 with Grade 120 (830) reinforcement.
+The ratio between the cracked moment of inertia to the gross moment of inertia was 0.14 for both T5 and T6, a slightly lower value than 0.15 obtained for T2, T3, and T4.
+The reduced ratio was nearly proportional to the reduced amount of reinforcement in T5 and T6 in relation to the other walls. - 8) The deformation capacities estimated from two simplified curvature distributions (Models A and B) were generally conservative (safe), except for T2, which failed prematurely mainly due to the combined effects of low f_t/f_y and ε{su} .
+The estimated deformation capacity based on Model B, a plastic-hinge-based model, were within 4/5 of the measured deformation capacity. - 9) The strains calculated based on two simplified curvature distributions (Models A and B) were generally higher than the measured strains.
+Strains calculated using Model A were generally higher than those calculated with Model B.